 Depending on the severity of the infringement, JASWDC also may prohibit the student(s) concerned, the entire team, and/or the school from participating in the National Japan Bowl at any Level in the following year.
 We therefore ask students, parents/guardians, and teachers to encourage appropriate behavior, in order to ensure that there are no misunderstandings.

 APPENDIX

-- Japan Bowl Code of Conduct

-- Study Tips

-- Sample Questions
+- Study Tips - Sample Questions